 Paul Morrisett, a graduate of Baylor University and residential home builder in Houston with Trendmaker Homes, has been an active participant in Lifebridge Church for the past 6 years.
 He has served on the building committee, enjoyed teaching Sunday school, and participated in the men’s ministry at Lifebridge.
 Paul loves being involved in small outreach projects in the surrounding community and is often the first man on the scene to assess the situation of a person or family in need of home repair.
 He is married to his beautiful wife Kristen, and they have three sons: Weston, Grant, and Thomas.
 As a family, the Morrisetts have welcomed people into their home when in need of a place to live, and they provided long-term care for their dearly-loved grandpa (Pop Pop) and mom.
 Paul, Kristen, and their three boys definitely have the gift of hospitality and a spirit of welcome that their family, church family, and community appreciate.
 They are both go-getters, ready to help launch and grow this ministry!

 Cindy M. Wu holds an M.A.
 Religion from Gordon-Conwell Theological Seminary.
 She has served in church-planting contexts in the United States, Mexico, and East Asia.
-She co-authored Our Global Families: Christians Embracing a Common Identity in a Changing World (Baker Academic, 2015) with Todd M. Johnson, director of the Center for the Study of Global Christianity.
+She co-authored Our Global Families: Christians Embracing a Common Identity in a Changing World (Baker Academic, 2015) with Todd M. Johnson, director of the Center for the Study of Global Christianity, and her book A Better Country: Embracing the Refugees in our Midst was published and released in 2017.
 Cindy is a research associate with the Center and one of the editorial assistants on the World Christian Encyclopedia, 3rd ed.
 (2020).
-She enjoys reading and writing about refugees, and is currently writing a workbook calling Christians to embrace the refugees in their midst, as well as a book about Houston’s refugee history.
+She enjoys reading and writing about refugees, and is currently writing a book about Houston’s refugee history.
 As much as Cindy enjoys writing and volunteering with refugees, her main job in this season of life is part-time homeschooling her three children.

 Cindy was drawn to the mission of Abba’s House to provide a “soft landing” for refugees.
 She was also attracted to the faith and vision of Michael and Julie Meissner, leaders after God’s own heart: for the marginalized, the displaced, the persecuted.
 She feels honored to serve on the board and prays that Abba’s House will indeed be a refuge for refugees.